Trump’s ban on transgender troops hurt the military, former service surgeons general say

 Trump and other officials, including former defense secretary Jim Mattis, warned that transgender inclusion could erode unit cohesion.
 But in 2018, as the ban was litigated in court, senior officials in the Army, the Air Force, the Navy and the Marine Corps said they were unaware of problems created by transgender troops and did not have reports of unhappiness about the policy within the ranks.

-Trump has also said that medical costs for transgender troops are “very high,” but a Pentagon-commissioned study by the Rand Corp. in 2016 concluded that the costs would be small and noted that not all transgender people want or need medication or care.
+Trump has also said medical costs for transgender troops are “very high,” but a Pentagon-commissioned study by the Rand Corp. in 2016 concluded the costs would be small and noted that not all transgender people want or need medication or care.

-President-elect Joe Biden said in February that he would roll back the ban on his first day in office.
+President-elect Joe Biden said in February he would roll back the ban on his first day in office.
 He signaled that commitment with the selection of Shawn Skelly, a former Navy officer and transgender advocate, to his Pentagon transition team this month.

 Read more: